haphan/cka-tips/README.md

 4. Etcd back up and restore.
   - https://kubernetes.io/docs/tasks/administer-cluster/configure-upgrade-etcd/
   - How do we verify the backup is correct?
   - How to quickly find the etcd endpoint and correct cert?
-(Tips: ps aux kube-apiserver | grep etcd )
+(Tips: ps aux | grep kube-apiserver | grep etcd )

 5. Must be very familar and comfortable using jsonpath to output to text file (3-4 questions on this topic)
    - See https://kubernetes.io/docs/reference/kubectl/cheatsheet/